kwilkos/cxf/distribution/src/main/release/samples/README.txt

 is on the CLASSPATH and to insure that the JDK, ant and celtixfire bin directories are on the PATH.

-To build and run the demos provided in the celtixfire source distribution using ant you will need to edit the common_build.xml file.
+To build and run the demos provided in the cxf source distribution using ant you will need to edit the common_build.xml file.
 Uncomment the line:
 <import file="../../../target/srcbuild_paths.xml" optional="true"/>